chen-keinan/k8s-component-info/README.md

 # k8s-component-info

 ## Description
-k8s-component-info is an open source project which collect component and version info from runnning k8s cluster and produce k8s bill od materials
+k8s-component-info is an open source project which collect component and version info from runnning k8s cluster and produce k8s bill of materials.

 ```sh
 go build main.go